jacqueline-rivera/customer-churn/README.md

 Customer attrition, or customer churn, is the percentage of customers that stop using a product within a given time frame.
 The first goal of this project is to identify important features that help determine if a customer will churn.
 The second goal of this project is to build a model that will predict if a customer will churn.

 # Data
 The Telco Customer Churn dataset is utilized in this project and can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn).
-This dataset contains 7,043 unique records with the following features:
+This dataset contains 7,043 unique records with 21 features:
 * Customer demographic features:
   * _customerID_
   * _gender_ - 'Male' or 'Female'